ITIL Foundation (Version 5)

 The first paragraph in 4.8.1 is great and could do with being boldfaced or called out.

-Communication between the provider and the customer is (mostly) covered by the service level management practice.
-This practice defines the term service level agreement.
+Communication between the provider and the customer is (mostly) covered by the service level management practice, which defines the term service level agreement.

 Communication between the provider and the user is covered by the service desk practice.
 Incoming communications will mostly be either requests for pre-agreed services (service requests, probably triggering Deliver activities) or notifications that something is not working (incidents, probably triggering Support activities).

-In table 4.7, in the key outputs section, I think “user feedback” should be “consumer feedback” or maybe “user and customer feedback” to maintain consistency with the purpose paragraph.
+In the key outputs row, I think “user feedback” should be “consumer feedback” or maybe “user and customer feedback” to maintain consistency with the purpose paragraph.

-I know I’m being picky here, but I think that in table 4.7, in the key metrics section, “agreed SLA targets” should be just “agreed targets”.
+I know I’m being picky here, but I think that in the key metrics row, “agreed SLA targets” should be just “agreed targets”.

 § 4.9 Support

-In table 4.9, in the key outputs section, note the callback to the Operate and Deliver activities.
+In the key outputs row, note the callback to the Operate and Deliver activities.

-In table 4.9, in the key metrics section, “customer and user satisfaction” should be “stakeholder satisfaction” (or at least “consumer satisfaction”).
+In the key metrics row, “customer and user satisfaction” should be “stakeholder satisfaction” (or at least “consumer satisfaction”).
 The sponsor will certainly have an opinion on outages, as will other stakeholders (for example, an incident might have a reputational effect on organisations other than our consumers).
-In the why section we might also change “consumer” to “stakeholder”.
+In the why do we do it section we might also change “consumer” to “stakeholder”.

 Incident, Disaster